openshift-labs/learn-katacoda/introduction/developing-with-odo/01-creating-an-application.md

 As mentioned before, applications often consist of two or more components that work together to provide useful functions.
-OpenShift helps organize these modular applications with a concept called, appropriately enough, the Application.
-An OpenShift Application groups an app's components into a logical management unit. `Odo` uses the Application to hold the component pods that implement your app's features.
+OpenShift helps organize these modular applications with a concept called, appropriately enough, the *Application*.
+An OpenShift Application represents all of an app's components in a logical management unit.
+The `odo` tool groups the components that implement your app's features into OpenShift Applications.

-First, we create an Application to work within.
+First, we create an Application to work with.
 We name our Application `sample`:

 `odo application create sample`{{execute}}